 Niagara Falls Border Crossing Information

 Persons wishing to travel to Canada who are not U.S. citizens (ie: foreigner) may be required to get a tourist visa from the Canadian consulate in the country from which they are arriving from.
 If you are in the USA on a visa and wish to visit Canada while in New York there is no Canadian consulate located in Niagara Falls.
 YOU CANNOT OBTAIN A TOURIST VISA AT ANY OF THE BORDER CROSSINGS.
 When contacting the Consul, inform them that you wish to obtain a “temporary resident visa”.
-As of April 1st 2012 the fee per person is $75 for a single entry visa, $150 for a multiple entry visa or $400 for a family (multiple or single entry).
+As of February 2019 the fee per person is $100.00 for a single entry visa, $150 for a multiple entry visa or $500 for a family (multiple or single entry).
 For online information visit the Canadian Consul Website.

-Although border security has increased significantly, crossing of either the Rainbow bridge or the Queenston/Lewiston Bridge are back to usual transit times.
+INTERNATIONAL BRIDGES – Although border security has increased significantly, crossing of either the Rainbow bridge or the Queenston/Lewiston Bridge are back to usual transit times.
 Expect one hour delays on holidays including Canada Day, Fourth of July and Labor day weekend.

-500 yards (457m) from the American Falls is the “Rainbow Bridge” which offers a spectacular view of the Falls.
+500 yards/ 457 m from the American Falls is the “Rainbow Bridge” which offers a spectacular view of the Falls.
 There is no commercial traffic allowed.
 You can walk, bike or drive across.

-Bridge status traveling into Canada click here
+Bridge status traveling into Canada

-Bridge status traveling into the U.S. click here
+Bridge status traveling into the U.S.

-General Bridge information click here
+Official Niagara Falls Bridges information click here

 When crossing the international border be sure to bring a valid passport.
 You may be denied entry if you are lacking proper documentation.